Rules for the New Moon

 The moon disappears from heaven only for one moment, like the twinkling of the eye.
 Otherwise, however, it continues to run its course and be it only in the width of a thin thread, either in the east (before the conjunction) or in the west (after the conjunction).
 But the human eye has no strength to perceive the moon for 8 large hours (i.e., 16 hours).27

-The concept that the light of the moon was itself required to be seen by the human eye before it could be declared a new-moon day was a late Pharisaic invention born out of interpretation.
+The concept that the light of the moon was itself required to be seen by the human eye before it could be declared a new moon day was a late Pharisaic invention born out of interpretation.
 Nowhere in Scriptures is such an instruction offered, indicating that Yahweh required another approach.

 The real issue becomes the scriptural view regarding just how long the moon remains in its transitional phase before it is officially counted as חדש (khodesh; rebuilt).
 In reviewing this issue, we must keep in mind that Scriptures nowhere directly speaks of the moon’s conjunction, its transitional phase, or how long this phase lasts.
 Yet as we shall see, it does address this issue howbeit, in another form.